 - the driver executes the left turn immediately before or after the system shows only a circular green indication in both directions and in a manner that indicates an intention to complete or attempt to complete the left turn before the vehicle facing the opposite direction is able to proceed straight through the intersection in response to the circular green indication facing that vehicle.

-The offences under this category are very serious as they carry roadside punishments, such as a seven day administrative suspension of your driver’s licence and a seven-day vehicle impoundment both to be imposed on site and neither can be appealed.
-For a detailed explanation of administrative suspensions, please refer to the section “Administrative Driver’s Licence Suspension (ADLS)”.
-For detailed explanation about vehicle impoundments, please refer to “Vehicle Impoundment”.
+The offences under this category are very serious as they carry roadside punishments, and which have also been recently amended and increased.
+These offences now come with a 30-day administrative suspension of your driver’s licence and a 14-day vehicle impoundment, both to be imposed on site and neither can be appealed.
+For a detailed explanation of administrative suspensions, please refer to the section “Administrative Driver’s Licence Suspension (ADLS).”
+For a detailed explanation about vehicle impoundments, please refer to “Vehicle Impoundment.”

 * A subsequent conviction is based on convictions and not commission of the offence.
 The time limit is 10 year period.